Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## Why
 - Governance is an organisational meta-function prefigured by initial conditions.
-- The shape an organisational instantiation takes depends upon the wholeness of individuals
+- The shape an instantiation takes within an organisation or across a network depends upon the wholeness of individual participants.
+Remarkable people = remarkable results.
+-

 ## How